William-Thomas-Andrews/Linear_Algebra_Library/README.md

 * The << operator (it performs the same task as Matrix.print())

 * Indexing using (i, j), with assignment capabilities (using the referenced item)

+* Indexing using (i), returns a Matrix of the indexed row

 * Matrix.Transpose()